Operation Pink Squad: Release

 Operation Pink Squad was released in Hong Kong on 17 November 1988.
 In the Philippines, the film was released as Lady Enforcers Strike Again by First Films on 7 April 1989, connecting it to the unrelated film The Inspector Wears Skirts (released as Lady Enforcer).

 Home media

 Operation Pink Squad was released on VHS in Japan by TDK.

 The film was released on DVD by Winson Entertainment Distribution in Hong Kong on 8 February 2002.
 In the United States, the film was released on DVD by Televista on 20 March 2007.

+Sequel

+The film was followed by a sequel, Operation Pink Squad II, in 1989.